shanepeckham/ContainersOnAzure_IntroLab/README.md

 az webapp create -n <your unique web app name> -p <yourappserviceplan> -g <yourresourcegroup>
 ```

-Upon receiving the successul completion json response, we will now associate our container from our private Azure Registry to the App Service App, type the following:
+Upon receiving the successful completion json response, we will now associate our container from our private Azure Registry to the App Service App, type the following:

 ```
 az webapp config container set -n <your unique web app name> -g <yourresourcegroup>